tcarroll64/cs3300-002-in-the-air/Documentation/Portfolio Django MVT Documentation.md

    return render(request, 'portfolio_app/project_form.html', context)
    ```

-7. Create template as seen in [General Setup for Django Forms](#general-setup-for-django-forms)
+7. Create a template as seen in [General Setup for Django Forms](#general-setup-for-django-forms)

 *Accreditation: Tyler Carroll & Hasdi Ryan*

 #### Updating Items via Forms

-1. Grab relevant private key IDs passed from the url path.
-The get_object_or_404() method was used here so that it auto handles the `DoesNotExist` error if an object does not exist in the database.
+1. Grab relevant private key IDs passed from the URL path.
+The get_object_or_404() method was used here so that it auto-handles the `DoesNotExist` error if an object does not exist in the database.

    ```python
    project = get_object_or_404(Project, pk=project_id)